RETCx/Perfume-Knowledge-RAG/README.md

-# Perfume Sommelier — RAG Chatbot
+# Perfume Sommelier RAG Chatbot

 A conversational AI assistant that recommends fragrances based on natural-language descriptions of desired scent, mood, or style.
-Built as a production-ready RAG pipeline with hybrid search, multi-LLM routing, and a fully automated data pipeline.
+Built as a RAG pipeline with hybrid search, multi-LLM routing, and a fully automated data pipeline.

 > **Live Demo**: [perfume-rag-assistant-518777968420.asia-southeast3.run.app](https://perfume-rag-assistant-518777968420.asia-southeast3.run.app)